 “What’s that in your mouth?” asked friends and classmates.

 After being admitted onboard the Africa Mercy, Sekouba received surgery to remove the maxillary mass, followed by several weeks of appointments to closely follow his recovery process.
+Surgery was a success.

 The first thing Sekouba said he wanted to do after returning home was to get back in the classroom to continue his studies.
 Then he shared that even his eye on a girl who he never stops talking about.
 “Now, I’m going to be able to marry her one day,” he beamed.

 Meanwhile, a relieved M’mahawa can’t thank supporters like you enough for helping to save her son’s life.